dessalines/referendum/readme.md

 * Trending categories
 * Trending polls
-* Use viewcounts as a way to
+* Use viewcounts as a way to do trendings/filter spam
+* Tag pages w/trending polls on them